privacy-tech-lab/privacyflash-pro/README.md

 PrivacyFlash Pro (1.0.2) was tested to run on macOS Catalina (10.15.5) and the Brave Browser (1.9.80, Chromium: 81.0.4044.138 (Official Build) (64-bit)).

+### Packaging

+After successfully installing and running from source, run `python3 package.py` within the `privacyflash-pro/policygenerator` directory.
+A zipped file containg a MacOS distributable app will be generated in the `privacyflash-pro/policygenerator/dist` directory.

+**Note**: If packaging for release, remember to update the version number in `privacyflash-pro/policygenerator/interface/index.html` and `privacyflash-pro/policygenerator/package.py`.

 ## Demo Video

 [![Watch the Demo](https://privacytechlab.org/static/images/PrivacyFlash_Pro_Movie.png)](https://privacytechlab.org/static/images/PrivacyFlash_Pro_Movie.mp4)